 This makes the 7-year ARM a so-called “hybrid” adjustable-rate mortgage, which is actually good news.
 You get the best of both worlds.

 It also affords you two additional years of fixed payments when compared to the 5/1 ARM.
 And those might come in handy…

 You probably don’t want your mortgage rate (and mortgage payment) to change all the time, especially if it only moves higher.

-That’s right, the 7-year ARM is cheaper than the 30-year fixed, or at least it should be.
-By cheaper, I mean it comes with a lower interest rate than the 30-year fixed, which equates to a lower monthly mortgage payment for 84 months!
+That’s right, 7/1 ARM mortgage rates are cheaper than the 30-year fixed, or at least they should be.
+By cheaper, I mean it comes with a lower interest rate than the 30-year fixed, which equates to a lower monthly mortgage payment for the first 84 months!

 That’s a difference in rate of more than a percentage point, and a difference in payment of $122.28 a month, $1,467 a year, and over $10,000 over the first seven years on a $200,000 loan amount.
 Not bad, eh?